The following post is from Joshua of Becoming Minimalist: 10 Reasons to NOT Use Your Dishwasher

 I stopped using my dishwasher.

-It may not sound like a bold decision to you (especially if you live without one), but to my family of four, it felt bold at the time.
+It may not sound like a bold decision to you (especially if you live without one), but it felt bold to my family of four at the time.

 You see, I always used a dishwasher.
 In fact, nearly every day of my life I have used a dishwasher.
 My parents used one.
 My grandparents used one.
 It’s been in every home I have lived in…. and when it wasn’t available (broken or kitchen remodelings), it was a source of great stress.
 Dishwashers get loaded, started, and emptied.
 End of story.
 Or so I thought.